oh-hey-world/ohheyworld-platform/README.md

 So, **how do we get there**?

-A community of like minded travel techies who believe in more connected and socially conscious travel experiences -- all of whom have the overarching goal of getting more people to explore the world in person rather than just from their computer screen & television screen.
+A community of like minded travel technologists who believe in the power of connected and socially conscious travel experiences -- all of whom have the overarching goal of getting more people to explore the world with their own two eyes rather than just from their computer & television screens.
 Those who have traveled extensively know that travel leads to a better, more balanced perspective on the world.

 ## What It Is